Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Methods

-To analyze whether SynFlowNet embeddings capture chemically meaningful structure, we apply sparse autoencoders (SAEs).
-Given a hidden embedding $h \in \mathbb{R}^d$ from the policy network, the SAE encodes a nonnegative, sparse code $z=\mathrm{ReLU}(Wh+b)$ and reconstructs $\hat h=W'z+b'$.
-Training minimizes
+To analyze whether SynFlowNet embeddings capture chemically meaningful structure, we first apply a compressive, undercomplete sparse autoencoder, which we refer to as the \textbf{MLP-SAE}.
+Its code is smaller than the input.
+Given a hidden embedding $h \in \mathbb{R}^d$ with $d=256$ from the policy network, it encodes a nonnegative sparse code $z \in \mathbb{R}^{128}$ and reconstructs $\hat h \in \mathbb{R}^{256}$ through a four-layer nonlinear MLP autoencoder with ReLU and dropout and a $128$-dimensional bottleneck: